mrozado/lagash-iotpoc/README.md

 # Lagash - Azure Stream Analytics webcast

-Coupling with new technologies and passing down our experience is our goal.
+Coupling with new technologies and giving our knowledge to the community are our goals.
-Working side-by-side with Microsoft we've worked in IoT solutions for various clients.
+Working side-by-side with Microsoft we've incurred in IoT solutions for various clients.

 One of the most requested feature is Stream Analytics.

-This project encapsulates 2 Projects (one for sending messages RAW to the ASA and one receiving proccesed messages).
+This solution encapsulates 2 Projects (one for sending messages RAW to the ASA and one receiving proccesed messages).

 ### Useful Links